-Calli Charles, the founder of Vet Physio Phyle, is a level 6 qualified Veterinary Physiotherapist and also a member of regulatory body IRVAP.
+Calli Charles, the founder of Vet Physio Phyle, is a level 6 qualified Veterinary Physiotherapist.
 She has studied for three years at undergraduate level during which she established a social media blog to share her qualification journey.

 Calli’s passion began with horses at the age of six, participating in Pony Club events from a young age.
 Over the years she has accrued experience working on competition and livery yards, training with international dressage riders along the way.
 She has competed in dressage up to Elementary level, and is now producing her own imported PRE gelding called Meji.

 Whilst studying for her A-Levels, Calli undertook a variety of work experience placements across small animal and equine veterinary practices.
 Calli had the privilege of spectating the ingenuity of many top veterinarians and veterinary nurses.
 As much as she became immersed in veterinary practice, she felt her passion lay with rehabilitative care.